 ½ cup canned pumpkin purée (not pumpkin pie filling)

-3 tablespoon unsalted butter, melted and slightly cooled
+3 tbsp unsalted butter, melted and slightly cooled

 ½ cup mini chocolate chips